Children's Hospital Colorado

 EoE is a lifelong condition, which means it requires lifelong treatment.
 We carefully evaluate treatment methods, weighing the risks and benefits to ensure the best possible quality of life for your child.
 Our providers are here to help for the long term, both through in-person visits to Children’s Colorado and by coordinating care with your child’s primary provider.

-We understand that lifestyle and dietary changes can be challenging for patients and families to manage, which is why our multidisciplinary team includes psychologists, feeding therapists and registered dietitians.
+We understand that lifestyle and dietary changes can be challenging for your child and family, which is why our multidisciplinary team includes psychologists, feeding therapists and registered dietitians.
 These pediatric specialists help support patients and families on an ongoing basis to ensure the lifestyle transition is manageable and as comfortable as possible.

 Frequently asked questions about EoE treatment